CIA Requirements for Education

 Work Experience Waivers & Exemptions

-Good news!
-The IIA has approved work experience and education exemptions for Association of Chartered Certified Accountants (ACCA) qualified members and an education exemption for U.S. Certified Public Accountant (CPA) active license holders.
+The IIA grants education and experience requirement exemptions for the Association of Chartered Certified Accountants (ACCA) qualified members and an education requirement exemption for the US Certified Public Accountant active license holders.

 Certification Level CIA Requirement Exemptions